BerkeleyAutomation/dvrkCalibration/README.md

 ```

 ### Shallow Calibration Verification
 To verify that the shallow calibration actually worked, there are 2 things you can do.
-First, you can quantify the error with the verification script as explained here
+First, you can quantify the error with the verification script as explained here.
+You should be able to get <1mm with this calibration.
 ```
 cd ~/dvrkCalibration
 source activate_calibration.bash